-If you operate a business that makes money providing towing services or roadside repair services or if you use a tow truck to repossess vehicles, you’re in the commercial towing business and you need a special kind of tow truck insurance to protect your assets.
+If you operate a business that makes money providing towing services or roadside repair services or if you use a tow truck to repossess vehicles, you’re in the commercial towing business and you need a special kind of tow truck coverage to protect your assets.

 Generally, your tow truck business can be held liable for any damages or injuries caused by a tow truck registered to you or your business.
-A typical tow truck insurance policy will typically include liability coverage for personal and property damage, on-hook coverage and personal injury protection.
+A typical tow truck policy will typically include liability coverage for personal and property damage, on-hook coverage and personal injury protection.
 You can also obtain optional collision and comprehensive tow truck commercial vehicle insurance.

 Understanding what’s covered will help you determine what kinds of commercial vehicle insurance you need and how much coverage you should carry.